 Historically, our Component Products Segment's ability to provide value-added custom engineered products that address requirements of technology and space utilization has been a key element of our success.
 We spend a significant amount of time and effort to refine, improve and adapt our existing products for new customers and applications.
 Since expenditures for these types of activities are not considered research and development expense under accounting principles generally accepted in the United States of America ("GAAP"), the amount of our research and development expenditures, which is not significant, is not indicative of the overall effort involved in the development of new product features.
-The introduction of new product features requires the coordination of the design, manufacturing and marketing of the new product features with current and potential customers.
-The ability to coordinate these activities with current and potential customers may be affected by factors beyond our control.
+The introduction of new product features requires the coordinate these activities with current and potential customers may be affected by factors beyond our control.
 While we will continue to emphasize the introduction of innovative new product features that target customer-specific opportunities, we do not know if any new product features we introduce will achieve the same degree of success that we have achieved with our existing products.
 Introduction of new product features typically requires us to increase production volume on a timely basis while maintaining product quality.
 Manufacturers often encounter difficulties in increasing production volumes, including delays, quality control problems and shortages of qualified personnel or raw materials.
 As we attempt to introduce new product features in the future, we do not know if we will be able to increase production volume without encountering these or other problems, which might negatively impact our financial condition or results of operations.